 At this point, the interview is almost over!
 It’s your turn to ask the questions of the panel.
 This the most important and most common interview question asked, so don’t get caught empty-handed.
-Here is where you get to learn about the organizational culture, day to day work and most importantly, build rapport with the hiring managers.
+Here is where you get to learn about the organizational culture, day-to-day work and most importantly, build rapport with the hiring managers.

 Stay away from questions about money and benefits of the position; the interview isn’t the place to discuss those topics.
-When you show up at an interview asking about salary, it tells me you’re only interested in compensation.
+When you show up for an interview asking about salary, it tells me you’re only interested in compensation.
 Asking how you did in the interview is another awkward question that makes interviewers uncomfortable.
 Instead, ask the hiring manager open-ended questions to get them talking.
 A few of those might be:

 - What do you like the most about the company/job/role?